 Because these plans are offered by private insurance companies, the specific drugs they cover vary from plan to plan.
 Each plan has a formulary or list of the approved drugs covered by the plan.

 Many Part D plans include birth control medications.
-You can check your plan’s formulary or talk to your insurance provider to be sure the birth control method you’re considering is covered under the plan.
+You can check your plan’s formulary or talk with your insurance provider to be sure the birth control method you’re considering is covered under the plan.

 Medicare Advantage

-Medicare Advantage (Part C) is private insurance you can buy instead of enrolling in original Medicare.
-These plans are required to include the same basic coverage as original Medicare, but they often offer extra benefits like vision and dental care.
+Medicare Advantage (Part C) is private insurance you can buy instead of enrolling in Original Medicare.
+These plans are required to include the same basic coverage as Original Medicare, but they often offer extra benefits like vision and dental care.

 To find out if your Medicare Advantage plan covers birth control procedures, check with your plan administrator or read over your plan documents.
 Medicare Advantage plans are private insurance products, so what they cover varies from plan to plan.